Bruce Gordon (historian)

-Bruce Gordon (born 1962 in Canada) is Titus Street Professor of Ecclesiastical History at Yale Divinity School.
+Bruce Gordon (born 1962 in Canada) is a Canadian historian and the Titus Street Professor of Ecclesiastical History at Yale Divinity School.
 He previously taught at the University of St Andrews in Scotland, where he was professor of modern history and deputy director of the St Andrews Reformation Studies Institute.
 Gordon specializes in late-medieval and early modern religious culture.
 His 1990 dissertation was entitled Clerical Discipline and the Church Synods in Zürich, 1532-1580.